payara/Cloud-Connectors/MQTT/README.md

 To deploy the JCA adapter on Payara Micro use the following commands.

-You will first need to install an MQTT broker for example Mosquito in Linux.
+You will first need to install an MQTT broker for example Mosquitto in Linux.

 ```shell
 java -jar payara-micro.jar --deploy mqtt-rar-0.5.0-SNAPSHOT.rar mqtt-example-0.5.0-SNAPSHOT.jar